Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed day 26 of 30 day CSS3 course.
 Completed the Key Detection(Konami Code) from #JavaScript30.
 Worked on Practical Javascript.

 Thoughts: It's tough to find time some days.
 But there is always time somewhere.

+Day 30: January 21, 2018

+Today's Progress: Completed day 27 of 30 day CSS3 course.
+Completed day 13 of #JavaScript30.
+Continued on with Practical JavaScript course.

+Thoughts: I want more time to code....